 Save money on energy while preserving vulnerable earth resources.

-To say that West Asheville is a liberal bastion is the same as saying that Asheville is a beer town.
-In other words, “duh.”
-So energy conservation and saving the environment are high on the list of priorities for people in the mountains of Western North Carolina.
+Energy conservation and saving the environment are high on the list of priorities for people in the mountains of Western North Carolina.
 More specifically, it’s what’s important to Ashevilleans.

 GoPrime Mortgage, Inc. . (dba PrimeRate Mortgage Lending, Inc.) also believes in conserving our natural resources.
 With an office on the main drag in West Asheville, not far from his home or his children’s school, Zachery “Zack” Adam of Prime saves money on energy by walking as much as possible in the neighborhood and bringing green practices to his home and office.
 Zack believes that it’s not only good for our wallets, but it’s also the right thing to do.